ldionne/ldionne.github.io/_posts/perfect-tuple/2015-12-13-state-of-the-art.md

 tuples at the library level in C++.
 More specifically, we will look at two different techniques for implementing tuples, one using recursive templates and the other one using multiple inheritance.
-Both of these techniques are well known and documented, and they are presented here for completeness.
+Both of these techniques are well known and documented, and they are presented in this series for completeness.

 {% include series.html %}